-Transitioning from an originator biologic to a biosimilar biologic support well-controlled transitions ("switches") to biosimilars.
-Patients need to know transition policy has been safely and effectively implemented over the past 12 years with tens of thousands of patients with autoimmune diseases such as inflammatory arthritis in many countries in Europe and North America with no compromise to patient safety, effectiveness or quality of care.
+Transitioning from an originator biologic to a biosimilar biologic

+The leading regulators in the world - including the European Medicines Agency, Food & Drug Administration in the U.S and Health Canada - support well-controlled transitions ("switches") to biosimilars.
+Patients need to know transition policy has been safely and effectively implemented over the past 16 years with tens of thousands of patients with autoimmune diseases such as inflammatory arthritis in many countries in Europe and North America with no compromise to patient safety, effectiveness or quality of care.